ShekinahMarcel/Shek-Ally-Repository/readme.md

 ### About Us
 - A short compilation of the authors' informations.
 - Would include a photo of the author and why we collectively agreed upon the chosen topic.

+### Wireframes